 Young Harris College recently established the Ja’lessa Morris Memorial Scholarship Fund in memory of Ja’lessa Morris, a 2011 YHC graduate who passed away Oct.
 24, 2020.
 After graduating from YHC, she earned a master’s degree at the University of West Georgia before moving to Guilford College in North Carolina.
 At Guilford, Morris served as a residential education and housing community director, and more recently, as a career guide.

 Young Harris College Chair of Communication Studies and Associate Professor Dr. Chris Richardson recently published his fourth book, “Batman and the Joker: Contested Sexuality in Popular Culture.”

 Young Harris College recently received a gift from long-time donor Ethel Winters of Hiawassee, Georgia, as a contribution to the Edward W. Winters Scholarship, which was established in honor of her late husband to benefit the College’s Bob & Carol Head Local Scholarship Campaign.

-Young Harris College will host its annual Fall Fest on Thursday, Oct.
-25 from 6-8 p.m.
+Young Harris College invites the community to attend a modified version of the College’s annual Fall Fest on Thursday, Oct.
+29 from 5-7 p.m.